Download this lesson plan, including handouts, in pdf format.

 Time Required: One class period

-In the winter of 1963, the eyes of most Americans were not on Vietnam.
-However, Vietnam would soon become a battleground familiar to all Americans.
-In this lesson plan, students analyze a letter to President Kennedy from a woman who had just lost her brother in South Vietnam and consider Kennedy’s reply, explaining his rationale for sending US military personnel there.
+In the winter of 1963, the eyes of most Americans were not on Vietnam, though it would soon become a battleground familiar to all.
+In this lesson, students analyze a letter to President Kennedy from a woman who had just lost her brother in South Vietnam and then consider Kennedy’s reply in which he explains his rationale for sending US military personnel there.

 What were the origins of US involvement in Vietnam prior to its engagement of combat troops?